The Masterclass Sheepdog Training Video Series

 Overview: A detailed video on how to use the “pointing/guiding” system of arm signals.

-Pointing in the direction you want the dog to go (as compared to chasing or blocking the dog), was a much more popular method of arm signals in the past than it is today.
-It was used by some of the best stockmen and trial handlers.
+Pointing in the direction you want the sheepdog to go (as compared to chasing or blocking the dog), was a much more popular method of arm signals in the past than it is today.
+It was used by some of the best sheepdog trainers, stockmen, and trial handlers.
 This is the method of arm signals (and the way of using the arms in sheepdog training) that I believe is superior to the “chasing/blocking” system.

 Running time: 12 minutes